Che Guevara: Exile in Mexico

-Guevara arrived in Mexico City on 21 September 1954, and worked in the allergy section of the General Hospital and at the Hospital Infantil de Mexico.
-In addition he gave lectures on medicine at the Faculty of Medicine in the National Autonomous University of Mexico and worked as a news photographer for Latina News Agency.
-His first wife Hilda notes in her memoir My Life with Che, that for a while, Guevara considered going to work as a doctor in Africa and that he continued to be deeply troubled by the poverty around him.
+Guevara arrived in Mexico City in September 1954, and worked in the allergy section of the General Hospital and at the Hospital Infantil de Mexico.
+He gave lectures on medicine at the Faculty of Medicine in the National Autonomous University of Mexico and worked as a news photographer for Latina News Agency.
+His first wife Hilda notes in her memoir My Life with Che, that Guevara considered working as a doctor in Africa and continued to be troubled by the poverty around him.
 In one instance, Hilda describes Guevara's obsession with an elderly washerwoman whom he was treating, remarking that he saw her as "representative of the most forgotten and exploited class".
 Hilda later found a poem that Che had dedicated to the old woman, containing "a promise to fight for a better world, for a better life for all the poor and exploited".

-During this time he renewed his friendship with Ñico López and the other Cuban exiles whom he had met in Guatemala.
+During this time he renewed his friendship with Ñico López and other Cuban exiles whom he had met in Guatemala.
 In June 1955, López introduced him to Raúl Castro, who subsequently introduced him to his older brother, Fidel Castro, the revolutionary leader who had formed the 26th of July Movement and was now plotting to overthrow the dictatorship of Fulgencio Batista.
 During a long conversation with Fidel on the night of their first meeting, Guevara concluded that the Cuban's cause was the one for which he had been searching and before daybreak he had signed up as a member of 26 July Movement.
-Despite their "contrasting personalities", from this point on Che and Fidel began to foster what dual biographer Simon Reid-Henry deemed a "revolutionary friendship that would change the world" as a result of their coinciding commitment to anti-imperialism.
+Despite their "contrasting personalities", Che and Fidel began to foster what dual biographer Simon Reid-Henry deemed a "revolutionary friendship that would change the world" as a result of their coinciding commitment to anti-imperialism.

 By this point in Guevara's life, he deemed that US-controlled conglomerates had installed and supported repressive regimes around the world.
 In this vein, he considered Batista a "U.S. puppet whose strings needed cutting".
-Although he planned to be the group's combat medic, Guevara participated in the military training with the members of the Movement.
+Although he planned to be the group's combat medic, Guevara participated in the military training.
 The key portion of training involved learning hit and run tactics of guerrilla warfare.
-Guevara and the others underwent arduous 15-hour marches over mountains, across rivers, and through the dense undergrowth, learning and perfecting the procedures of ambush and quick retreat.
-From the start Guevara was instructor Alberto Bayo's "prize student" among those in training, scoring the highest on all of the tests given.
-At the end of the course, he was named "the best guerrilla of them all" by General Bayo.
+Guevara and the others underwent arduous 15-hour marches over mountains, across rivers, and through the undergrowth, learning the procedures of ambush and quick retreat.
+Guevara was instructor Alberto Bayo's "prize student", scoring highest on the tests.
+He was named "the best guerrilla of them all" by General Bayo.

-Guevara then married Hilda in Mexico in September 1955, before embarking on his plan to assist in the liberation of Cuba.
+Guevara married Hilda in Mexico in September 1955, before embarking on his plan to assist in the liberation of Cuba.